Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 The size of the root component

-The root component in your GUI (the Rows component in the example above) will always be as wide and high as the screen itself.
+The root component in your GUI (the Rows component in the example above) will always be as wide and high as the screen itself/the portion of the screen your app is shown in.

 Building the GUI